rsh1989/primes-app/README.md

 # Primes App

-Calculates prime numbers in a given range witha lower bound of 1 and upper bound of 10,000,000.
+Calculates prime numbers in a given range with a lower bound of 1 and upper bound of 10,000,000.
 Primes can be calculated in a max range of 1000.

 ## Getting started